yokozunaH/bmx-bike/README.md

 Now your local files have the most up to date functioning code and you can start developing.
 If someone pushes an update to upstream while you are doing your development, follow the same process above and resolve any merge conflicts.

-Be sure to commit often during your development but only push your development repository.
+Be sure to commit often during your development but only push to your development repository.
 ```
 git add <any new files or directories go here>
 git commit -a # type a commit message at the top of your text editor